Avoid corrosion and mould

 Filtration isn’t enough

 Conventional filtration isn’t enough to remove corrosive salts from the air.
 In offshore operating environments, these salts are usually dissolved in moisture.
 This corrosive solution tends either to be sticky and clog up the filter, or pass right through in liquid form.
 The renowned low efficiency of such filtration systems means moisture laden with corrosive salts is spread throughout the insides of the nacelle and tower.

 The hotter and more humid the wind turbine site, the bigger the problems with corrosion and filtration.
 As a rule of thumb, the rate of corrosion doubles with every 10°C temperature increase (at the same level of humidity).
 This makes any solutions just relying on filtering the air very risky in wind turbine installations in hot, humid climates.

 The only really effective way to prevent humidity and corrosive salts getting inside the nacelles and towers of offshore wind turbines is by maintaining positive pressure inside them.

-Effective, reliable control of corrosion means wind turbine manufacturers can work with lower ISO 9223 classification requirements and lower IP classes — which means lower costs for wind turbine materials, coatings and components.
-The Cotes Overpressure System enables you to roll back key costings by as much as 10–30% because standard-spec coatings, parts and fittings are sufficient.
+Effective, reliable control of corrosion means wind turbine manufacturers are able to work with lower ISO 9223 classification requirements and lower IP classes — which means lower costs for wind turbine materials, coatings and components.
+Cotes technology and know-how enable you to roll back key manufacturing costs by as much as 10–30% because standard-spec coatings, parts and fittings are sufficient.

 Protection during transport and storage